 In Tellabs, the Supreme Court instructed federal courts to dismiss federal securities complaints, unless a reasonable person would deem the inference of scienter to be cogent, and at least as compelling as any opposite inference one could draw from factual allegations in the complaint.
 The Courts of Appeals are divided, however, on whether this framework applies at summary judgment.

 When viewed from a social psychological perspective, Tellabs promotes effective judicial decision making.
 Tellabs broadens the epistemic goal of decision making to include consideration of both dispositional and situational factors.
 When federal courts explicitly consider alternative explanations and causes of the defendants’ actions, jurists are more likely to consider situational explanations and avoid the Fundamental Attribution Error, resulting in more accurate decisions.
 Tellabs, therefore, offsets the tendency to over-attribute fraudulent intent to conduct appearing unreasonable only in hindsight.

 Quintanilla, Victor D., "(Mis)Judging Intent: The Fundamental Attribution Error In Federal Securities Law" (2010).
 Articles by Maurer Faculty.
-Paper 711.
+711.